 You can do this role on your own, or in a Role Share with someone else.

 Anyone who will still be a University of Sussex or BSMS student during this academic year can put themselves forward as a candidate.
 You (or both of you, if running as a Role Share) must be a member of a group to represent them, e.g. only students studying part-time can nominate themselves for the Part-Time Students’ Representative role.

 What support do Representatives get?

-You can expect support and advice from Full-time Union officers and Union staff, as well as development opportunities and access to a funding pot to enact your manifesto and support the students you represent.
+You can expect support and advice from Full-time Union officers and Union staff as well as access to a funding pot to enact your manifesto and support the students you represent.